Waterford: Religion

+Christian churches in Waterford include the Catholic Cathedral of the Most Holy Trinity, the former Franciscan friary of French Church, St Saviour's (Dominican) Church and Priory on Bridge Street, and St Patrick's Catholic Church on Jenkin's Lane, which is one of the earliest surviving post-Reformation churches in Ireland.
+Church of Ireland places of worship include Christ Church Cathedral and Saint Olave's Church on Peter Street (a Medieval church).
+Methodist churches include St Patrick’s Methodist Church and Waterford Methodist Church.

+Other Christian denominations include Waterford Baptist Church, Anchor Baptist Church, the Waterford Quaker Meeting House (Newtown Road), and the Russian Orthodox Parish of St Patrick.

 Media

 RTÉs southeastern studio is in the city.

 Waterford Local Radio (WLR FM) is available on 94.8FM on the Coast, 95.1FM in the County and on 97.5FM in Waterford City.
 WLR FM is Waterford's local radio station.
 Beat 102 103 is a regional youth radio station broadcasting across the South East of Ireland, it is based in Ardkeen, along with sister station WLR FM.

 The Waterford News & Star is based on Gladstone Street in Waterford City.
 It covers Waterford city and county.
 It is now published in tabloid format.

 The Munster Express has its office on the Quay in Waterford City and covers stories from across the city and county.
 It switched to tabloid format in 2011.

-Waterford Mail is a free newspaper that comes out on Thursdays, it has an office on O'Connell Street.
-Its circulation is currently 20,000 and it delivers to homes and businesses across the city and county.
+Local free sheets include the Waterford Mail (which comes out on Thursdays and has an office on O'Connell Street) and Waterford Today (an advertising-supported free newspaper which is published on Wednesdays and has an office on Mayors Walk).

-Waterford Today is an advertising-supported free newspaper.
-It is delivered to most homes in the Waterford city area and is also available in many shops across the east of the county.
-Its newly refurbished offices are on Mayors Walk in the city.

-Waterford News and Star is in the shops on Tuesdays, The Munster Express, and Waterford Today are in the shops on Wednesdays.